spack/spack/lib/spack/docs/configuration.rst

 .. _config-file-variables:

 ------------------------------
-Config file variables
+Config File Variables
 ------------------------------

-Spack understands several variables which can be used in config file paths where ever they appear.
-There are three sets of these variables, Spack specific variables, environment variables, and user path variables.
-Spack specific variables and environment variables both are indicated by prefixing the variable name with ``$``.
-User path variables are indicated at the start of the path with ``~`` or ``~user``.
+Spack understands several variables that can be used in config file paths where ever they appear.
+There are three sets of these variables: Spack specific, environment, and user path.
+Spack-specific variables and environment variables are indicated by prefixing the variable name with ``$``.
+User-path variables are indicated at the start of the path with ``~`` or ``~user``.
 Let's discuss each in turn.

 ^^^^^^^^^^^^^^^^^^^^^^^^
-Spack Specific Variables
+Spack-Specific Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Spack understands several special variables.
-These are:
+Spack understands several special variables:

   * ``$spack``: path to the prefix of this spack installation
   * ``$tempdir``: default system temporary directory (as specified in